Skip to main content

 The District has land use authority in the 100-year floodplain within El Paso and Pueblo counties, south of the City of Fountain and north of the City of Pueblo (ie, the "corridor").
 Outside of the corridor, the District is authorized to be a referral agency to provide input to public bodies on land use applications that may have direct or indirect impacts to the watershed.
 More specific descriptions of District authority within the watershed are provided in Chapter 1, General Provisions.

-As defined in CRS 32-11.5-102 (1), the District has a wide range of responsibilities and is authorized to
+As defined in CRS 32-11.5-102 (1), the District has a wide range of responsibilities and is authorized to manage, administer, and fund the capital improvements necessary in the Fountain Creek Waterwshed and the Watershed Management Area to:

 • prevent and mitigate flooding, sedimentation and erosion;